UT Health RGV apologizes for denying COVID-19 vaccine to eligible people

 After being in line fit 4+ hours, @utrgv denied my father the covid vaccine because he's undocumented.
 He's 60+ with underlying conditions.
 They said their website mentions it but it's a lie.@MALDEF @ACLU— Abe Díaz (@_AbeDiaz_) February 20, 2021

-"I'd like to apologize to them," Dean of the UTRGV School of Medicine Dr. John Krause said.
+"I'd like to apologize to them," said Dr. John Krause, Dean of the UTRGV School of Medicine.
 “I think this is something that should not have happened.
 We always strive to treat everyone with the utmost respect."

 "This disease doesn't discriminate against immigration status," Diaz said.
 "And those who currently have conditions are the most vulnerable."

-If you were denied a COVID-19 vaccine at UTRGV because you had to prove your resident email the university at covidvaccine@utrgv.edu
+If you were denied a COVID-19 vaccine at UTRGV because you had to prove your residency, email the university at covidvaccine@utrgv.edu.

 News Video